kjmjonline/go-minor/README.md

 Returns the full path to the given _fileName_ in the current work directory (i.e., equivalent to `cwd` in &#42;nix systems).

 The current directory is the directory that this program was started from.

+This may be different from the directory that the executable is in.

 ```go
 import (